polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-3-transfer-funds.md

 title: "Part 3 - Transfer funds"
 ---

 Now that we have all of our account balance displayed, let's get them moving.
-In this part, we will create a `Transfer` React component that will allow sending fund from the accounts we own the private key of to any other account.
+In this part, we will create a `Transfer` React component that will allow sending funds from the accounts we own the private key of to any other account.
 We will have a "from" field, a "to" field and a button to transfer.

 ## 3.1 Transfer funds